18 Amazing THings to do in Bulgaria

 Visiting the Rila Monastery is one of the most fascinating things to do in Bulgaria.

 Rising out of a forested valley in the Rila Mountains, Rila Monastery is the largest and most famous Eastern Orthodox Monastery in Bulgaria.
-This iconic landmark is a UNESCO World Heritage Site and houses an extraordinary collection of religious art.
+This is one of the most famous landmarks in Bulgaria and is a UNESCO World Heritage Site.
+It also houses an extraordinary collection of religious art.

 For an overview of Plovdiv’s diverse history, head to the ethnographic museum set in the magnificent Kuyumdjiev House.
 This is the most emblematic of the revival-era townhouses and is now an enchanting museum.

-Here, you can learn of life in Plovdiv and the surrounding area during the Bulgarian National Revival Times.
+Here, you can learn about life in Plovdiv and the surrounding area during the Bulgarian National Revival Times.

 Visit Sofia